rock-solid/wordpress-mobile-pack/readme.txt

 * **Pages Sync**.
 Choose what pages you want to display on your mobile web application.
 You can edit, show/hide different pages and order them according to your needs.

 * **Comments Sync**.
 All the comments that are displayed in the blog are also synchronized into the mobile web application.
 On top of that, comments that are posted from within the app are also displayed on the blog.
-Social media features are available in [Publisher's Toolbox PWA PRO](https://wpmobilepack.com).

 * **Analytics**.
 Publisher's Toolbox PWA easily integrates with Google Analytics.